The 8 Best Electric Golf Push Carts

 • Bulky

-One of the best things about these carts is how quiet and smooth they operate.
-You’ll be able to chat to your friends in between shots without raising your voice at all.
+One of the best things about these carts is their quiet and smooth operation.
+You’ll be able to chat with your friends in between shots without raising your voice at all.

 The stopping and starting on this model are so slick that you’ll never have to worry about anything in your golf bag getting damaged from the shaking that comes from abrupt movements.
 The tough all-terrain tires also make light work of walking through the rough (not that you ever don’t land on the fairway).

-You can choose to have the cart walk in front of you or behind you.
+One aspect of this model that we love is that it is an electric golf push cart that follows you or leads in front.
 We found that it follows a little better than it leads, but it’s nice to have the choice either way.
 You also have the option to operate it by remote control.

-With a battery that can last up to 27 holes, this is likely the best-motorized golf push cart for a full golf day.
+With a battery that can last up to 27 holes, this is likely the best electric push cart for a full golf day.
+Only the MGI Zip X1, MGI Zip Navigator, and Cart-Tek GRi-1500Li V2 last longer.

 2. MGI Zip X1 Electric Golf Caddie – Best Budget Option